 News and events In 'News and events' When Black Holes Collide – TedxBrum 2016Antimatter Matters - new exhibit at Royal Society ExhibitionNews and eventsTalks and Seminars Back to 'Physics and Astronomy' Events IUPAP International Conference on Women in Physics Date16 - 20/07/2017DescriptionThe International Union of Pure and Applied Physics (IUPAP) is delighted to announce that the 6th conference in this series will be hosted by Birmingham, UK.
 The conference will be held in July 2017 at the University of Birmingham, organised in partnership with the Institute of Physics (IOP) and the Universities of Nottingham and Warwick.
 Having all been awarded Juno Champion status by IOP, the three universities' physics departments are strongly committed to promoting diversity and look forward to being fully involved in the conference.
 Displaying 1 to 1 of 1 See our Talks and Seminars page.
 News A glimpse into how the weather was foretold in 1886 DescriptionJohn Henry Poynting was the first professor of Physics at Mason College, which later became the University of Birmingham.
 A few months ago his granddaughter Elizabeth (now aged over 90) visited the University, and Dr Robert Whitworth had the pleasure of showing her items relating to her grandfather in the Department that he had founded.
 New Staff in Physics & Astronomy, November 2014 – February 2015 DescriptionA round-up of new Physics and Astronomy staff members November 2014 – February 2015 Maggie Lieu makes Mars One shortlist DescriptionFrom 202,586 hopefuls, to the 100 would-be astronauts.
 An astrophysics student studying for a PhD in The School of Physics and Astronomy at Birmingham was named on the shortlist of candidates selected to set up the first human colony on Mars.
 Memorandum of Understanding signed with The National Physical Laboratory DescriptionThe National Physical Laboratory (NPL) has signed a Memorandum of Understanding with the University of Birmingham that will see scientists from both institutes working collaboratively to develop new and exciting research capabilities.
 This builds on the active and established strong collaboration between both institutes within the Quantum Technology (QT) space.
 'Astro-archaeological' discovery of replica solar system with Earth-sized planets from the dawn of Time DescriptionScientists led by University of Birmingham asteroseismologists have discovered a solar system with 5 Earth-sized planets dating back to the dawn of the Galaxy.
 Birmingham researchers build momentum at CERN with New Physics experiment DescriptionBirmingham Particle Physics research group successfully completed a pilot run of the NA62 experiment at test facility CERN on Monday 15 December 2014.
 The experiment is a continuation of the very successful charged and neutral program at CERN which started with NA48.
 In conversation: arts and science DescriptionCaroline Devine (our Leverhulme Artist in Residence) and Professor Bill Chaplin have taken part in a workshop co-organized by the Arts and Humanities Research Council's Cultural Value Project and Science in Culture Theme, together with the Arts@CERN project.
 "In conversation: arts and science" explores interactions between artists and scientists, with an emphasis on how collaborations could potentially influence actual practice in each of the respective disciplines.
 90% of School of Physics and Astronomy's research outputs ranked world-leading or internationally excellent DescriptionThe School of Physics and Astronomy's performance in the Research Excellence Framework (REF), the system for assessing the quality of research in the UK higher education institutions, has highlighted that 90% of research outputs in the School were rated as world-leading or internationally excellent.
 In Conversation: Exploring Art and Science Collaborations DescriptionProfessor Bill Chaplin took part in a workshop co-organized by the Arts and Humanities Research Council's Cultural Value Project and Science in Culture Theme.
 Appointment of Professor Ted Darby, Rolls-Royce, to Honorary Visiting Chair in "Nuclear Reactor Materials" DescriptionIn recognition of Ted Darby's leadership in nuclear materials and contribution to marine reactor safety the University of Birmingham has appointed him to an Honorary Visiting Chair in Nuclear Reactor Materials in the School of Metallurgy and Materials.
-Government funding will allow quantum technology industry to flourish in UK DescriptionWe are on the way to creating a UK 'Quantum Valley', which, similar to Silicon Valley in the US, will provide an ecosystem of supply chain industries, skilled workforce and educated end users in which a multi-billion-pound quantum technology industry can flourish.
-Exploiting the 'spooky effects' of quantum mechanics: physicists receive £80 million in funding DescriptionA consortium led by physicists at the University of Birmingham including the Universities of Glasgow, Nottingham, Southampton, Strathclyde and Sussex have been awarded a UK Quantum Technology Hub with a total EPSRC, University and industry contribution exceeding £80 million to translate their work in quantum sensors into technology that could help industry solve many problems.
-New Staff in Physics & Astronomy, July - October 2014 DescriptionA round-up of new Physics and Astronomy staff members March - July 2014 Birmingham physicist elected UK ATLAS Physics Coordinator DescriptionDr Kostas Nikolopoulos, Birmingham Fellow in the School of Physics and Astronomy, has been elected UK ATLAS Physics coordinator.
-Proton radiotherapy: hype, fiction and a few facts DescriptionProton beam therapy (or our preferred title of proton radiotherapy), is a form of radiotherapy delivered with beams of high energy protons rather than the more usual beams of high energy x-rays (or less frequently beams of electrons).
-It is part of the general field of particle radiotherapy that includes use of particles that are heavier than protons.
-Beams of carbon ions are the main topic for clinical research around the world, although there is also interest in other particles such as helium ions.
 Displaying 41 to 50 of 132 Previous … 3 4 5 6 7 … Next .